igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

     GuCLoggingVerbositySelect=0/1/2/3 (low, medium, high, max)
 ```

-# Host Graphics Architectue
+# Host Graphics Architecture
 So far we only discussed hardware.
 The software part of the graphics stack is divided into three levels: UEFI DXE, kernel mode and user mode.

 ## UEFI
 Traditionally VGA support was implemented with a legacy Video VBIOS as an PCI option ROM.
 In UEFI VBIOS was modified into a DXE driver call the *Graphics Output Protocol* (*GOP*), which support basic display for the UEFI setup menu and for the OS bootloader.
 The GOP is supplied by Intel to the UEFI vendor.
 The GOP supplies two basic functions:
-- Changing the graphics mode - resultion, pixel depth, etc'
+- Changing the graphics mode - resolution, pixel depth, etc'
 - Getting the physical address of the framebuffer

 The Windows boot-loader uses the GOP to setup a memory mapped video framebuffer before entering VBS, and after the hypervisor and SK are loaded the access by winload is only through the framebuffer without invoking the GOP.
-Windows also uses the GOP for disablig blue screens.
+Windows also uses the GOP for disabling blue screens.

 ## Windows